Airport & South Line: History

-In September 2024, following the closer of the T3 Bankstown line for conversion into the Southwest Metro, the T8 temporarily took over services between Sydenham and the City Circle before they are permanently moved to the T4 line.
+In September 2024, following the closure of the T3 Bankstown line for conversion into the Southwest Metro, a new T8 shuttle service between Sydenham and the City was added to serve St Peters and Erskineville which are not part of the metro conversion.
+This is temporary until these stations are moved to the T4 line as part of the Rail Service Improvement Program.